 How do you combat CEO fraud?

 For those who don’t have email security software, keep in mind that you shouldn’t rely on email alone, especially when it comes to big, suspicious, or out-of-character transactions.
-Walk over to your CEO's office and discuss the request face-to-face.
+If you’re back in the office, walk over to your CEO's office and discuss the request face-to-face.
+If that’s not an option, try calling their cell phone.
 If you’re worried about looking silly, just imagine how you’ll look if something goes wrong.
 The simple mention of potential cybercrime―or the suggestion of an email security solution―should make any CEO grateful to have a conscientious employee.

 This blog was updated in May 2022.